-In 2021-2022, the District added to the fund balance in the General Fund, Special Education Fund and Career and Technical Education Fund.
+In 2022-2023, the District added to the fund balance in the General Fund, Special Education Fund and Career and Technical Education Fund.
 The District anticipates contributing to the Capital Project Fund each year.
-Taxable values within the District continued to increase for the 2022 tax year.
-The 2022-2023 school year is the fourth year of the four-year current bargaining agreement.
+Taxable values within the District continued to increase for the 2023 tax year.
+The 2023-2024 school year is the first year of the three-year current bargaining agreement for the MEA Union and the first year of a one year contract with the AFSCME union.